mlaurijsse/homebridge-rflink-gateway/README.md

 * Lightbulb: The device is a lightbulb in HomeKit.
 The RF communication is bi-directional.
 HomeKit can be used to switch the light on or off.
 The (power) status of the bulb is updated in HomeKit after the remote is pressed.
 * Switch: The device is a power switch in HomeKit.
 The RF communication is bi-directional.
 * StatelessProgrammableSwitch: The device is a read-only 'pushbutton' type switch.
 Parses `CMD=ON` as `Single Press` event, and `CMD=OFF` as `Double Press` event.
-* TemperatureSensor: A read-only device that parses the current temperature
+* TemperatureSensor: A read-only device that supplies the current temperature
-* HumiditySensor:  A read-only device that parses the current relative humidity
+* HumiditySensor:  A read-only device that supplies the current relative humidity
+* MotionSensor: A read-only device that detects motion

 ### Deprecated types